Application Procedure

 6. Graduate Record Exam (GRE)

 Neither the general Graduate Record Exam (GRE), nor a GRE subject test is required for admissions into the Master's program.
-We will however accept and consider GRE scores if submitted.
+Submission of GRE scores enhances the likelihood of admission and funding.
 The MSU GRE campus code is 4488